confluentinc/ksql/docs/tutorials/event-driven-microservice.md

 ### Write the Kafka consumer code

 Now we can write the code that triggers side effects when anomalies are found.
 Add the following Java file at `src/main/java/io/ksqldb/tutorial/EmailSender.java`.
-This is a simple program that consumes events from Kafka and sends an email with SendGrid for each one it finds.
+This is a simple program that consumes events from {{ site.ak }} and sends an email with SendGrid for each one it finds.
 There are a few constants to fill in, including a SendGrid API key.
-You can get one by signing up for SendGrid, if you wish.
+You can get one by signing up for SendGrid.

 ```java
 package io.ksqldb.tutorial;